1howley/TicTacToe/README.md

 # Tic Tac Toe

-Tic tac toe made with HTML, CSS e JS, by one student of IFSULDEMINAS Três Corações. with the aim to upgrade his GIT and GITHUB skills
+Simple tic tac toe game made with HTML, CSS and JS.

 # Screenshot

 ![](img/ProjectPrint.PNG)

+# Install

+- Download the project, if u have git just paste the command in terminal `git clone https://github.com/1howley/TicTacToe`<br>
+- Open the project, and look for the archive TicTacToe/src/index.html<br>
+- Open with any browser of your choice and play! :smile:

 # Updates

-- Winner Screen
+- Winner Screen<br>
-- Simplify the code
+- Simplify the code<br>
-- Punctuation
+- Punctuation<br>
-- Reset Option
+- Reset Option<br>
+- Player x robot(api)<br>
+- Robot difficulty